Qualifications & Preparation for university

 Almost all entrants to top UK universities qualify through A-levels, widely regarded as the “Gold Standard” preparation for university.
 CCSS offers a broad range of A-level courses, combined with ESL provision, as well as other preparatory courses such as our Academic Foundation Programme and GCSEs.

 A-levels are unique, allowing a degree of focus and specialisation that is almost unheard of anywhere else in the world.
-Despite this specialisation, A-levels are excellent preparation for the wide variety of degree subjects on offer in UK universities.
+This specialisation makes A-levels excellent preparation for the wide variety of degree subjects on offer in UK universities.

 A-levels do not cause you to be “over-specialised”.
 For most degrees, universities will not mind which A-level subjects you take.
 A-levels are challenging and rewarding, and if you are successful they provide clear evidence of your ability to reason, to learn and to study.